 For debugging purposes the -vf flag is recommended (verbose and foreground).

-The server implements a local cache that by default is limited to 64 MB per container.
+The server implements a local cache that by default is limited to 64 MB.
 That value can be configured using the -c flag indicating the max amount of memory to be used (in MB).

 Once the server is running, nbd-client can be used to create the block device (as root):